 Pre-design testing helps you determine what success looks like when your project is finished.

 During design: from low to high-fidelity prototype testing

 During the design process, usability testing helps you validate or invalidate ideas by creating prototypes based on design hypotheses and testing them with users.
 You can test anything from a single interaction to an entire app.

 With low-fidelity prototypes, the goal is to translate your ideas into testable artifacts that allow for rapid experimentation in an iterative way.
 When you’re at this stage of the process, you can test functionality, layout, micro-interactions, and more.

 Once you have a ready-to-release version of your design, create a hi-fidelity prototype and run usability tests to assess its viability.
 In this part of the process, you’re looking to simulate real use scenarios before going into development.

 You can test workflows from start to finish or dive deep into how different design elements such as visuals, content, or navigation work with users.

-Usability testing during design is an integral step of the iterative design process and ensures your final product meets user needs and serves business goals.
+Usability testing during design is an integral step of the iterative design process and ensures that your final product meets user needs and serves business goals.

 It’s easy to think something is done when you release it to customers.
 The reality is, as we know it too well, a product is never truly finished.